samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 In all cases, it is RECOMMENDED to use a 128- or 256-bit `salt`.
 Other `salt` lengths SHOULD NOT be used, and the `salt` length SHOULD NOT vary in your protocol/application.
 See {{security-considerations}} for guidance on generating the `salt`.

-For password hashing, it is RECOMMENDED to use a `length` of 256 bits.
+For password hashing, it is RECOMMENDED to use a `length` of 128 or 256 bits.
 For key derivation, it is RECOMMENDED to use a `length` of at least 128 bits.

 # Encoding Password Hashes